Embedding and learning with signatures: Introduction

 \section{Introduction}

 Sequential or temporal data are arising in many fields of research, due to an increase in storage capacity and to the rise of machine learning techniques.
 An illustration of this vitality is the recent relaunch of the Time Series Classification repository \citep{bagnalluea}, with more than a hundred new datasets.
 Sequential data are characterized by the fact that each sample consists of an ordered array of values.
-Although the ordering often corresponds to time, it is not always the case.
-For example, text documents or DNA sequences have an intrinsic ordering, and can, therefore, be considered as sequential.
+The order need not correspond to time, for example, text documents or DNA sequences have an intrinsic ordering, and are, therefore, considered as sequential.
 Besides, when time is involved, several values can be recorded simultaneously, giving rise to an ordered array of vectors, which is, in the field of time series, often referred to as multidimensional time series.
 To name only a few domains, market evolution is described by financial time series, and physiological variables (e.g., electrocardiograms, electroencephalograms) are recorded simultaneously in medicine, yielding multidimensional time series.
 Finally, smartphone and GPS sensors data, or character recognition problems, present both spatial and temporal aspects.
 These high-dimensional datasets open up new theoretical and practical challenges, as both algorithms and statistical methods need to be adapted to their sequential nature.

-For the past decades, different communities have addressed this problem.
+Different communities have addressed this problem.
 First, time series forecasting has been an active area of research in statistics since the 1950s, resulting in several monographs, such as \citet{hamilton1994time}, \citet{box2015time} and \citet{shumway2017time}, to which the reader is referred for overviews of the domain.
-In essence, time series are considered as realizations of various stochastic processes, the most famous being ARIMA models.
+Time series are considered as realizations of various stochastic processes, such as the famous ARIMA models.
 Much work in this field has been done on parameter estimation and model selection.
 These models have been developed for univariate time series but have been extended to the multivariate case \citep{lutkepohl2005new}, with the limitation that they become more complicated and harder to fit.